Working with the Cyber Security Research Community to improve our online security

 This policy defines the method and rules of engagement by which Pearson can work with the Cyber Security Research Community to improve our online security.

 Currently, we do not offer a paid bug bounty programme.
-We will, however, make efforts to show our appreciation to well-intentioned and ethnical Cyber Security Researchers who take the time and effort to investigate and report security issues in our Platforms and Services in accordance with this policy, wherever we can.
+We will however, welcome feedback from well-intentioned and ethical Cyber Security Researchers who take the time and effort to investigate and report security issues in our Platforms and Services in accordance with this policy.

 This policy applies only to Pearson products and services which have a security.txt file in their root.
 Subdomains are considered in scope provided their parent domain is in scope. (i.e. The existence of: https://<pearson.com>/security.txt means that shop.pearson.com and www.pearson.com are also in scope.).

 This policy applies only to vulnerabilities which are original, previously unreported by an external party and not already discovered by internal vulnerability assessment and other procedures.